Advertisement

 Hiking

-If you’re looking to catch a breath of fresh air during your post-cancer workout, grab a friend and head out on a hike.
+If you’re looking for fresh air during your post-cancer workout, grab a friend and head out on a hike.

-And when you go, don’t forget those walking poles.
-A systematic review published in the European Journal of Cancer Care in 2019 found that Nordic walking (walking with poles) had significant and positive impacts on multiple breast cancer symptoms, such as lymph node swelling, physical fitness, disability, and outlook.
+And when you go, try walking poles or a long stick.
+A review of studies published in the European Journal of Cancer Care in 2019 found that Nordic walking (walking with poles) had significant and positive impacts on multiple breast cancer symptoms, such as swelling of lymph nodes (bean-shaped structures that are part of the immune system and filter harmful substances), physical fitness, disability, and outlook.
 Walking with poles also helped improve range of motion in the shoulder.

 middle-aged woman stretching arms outdoors